ElGranLoky/node-red-contrib-amqp-ack/README.md

 If a topic is defined in the input node definition, that will be sent as `msg.topic` instead of the routing key.

 In the settings you can only define the exchange type or queue and it's name.
 If you need to use an exchange or a queue with specific settings you can define the exchange or queue in the [topology](#topology) tab of the AMQP server configuration node.
 The input node will use the exchange or queue defined in the topology.

+You can send to the node `msg.readFrom` to received dynamically the name of the queue or exchange that will be read.

 ### input: ack